Designing a crypto-based international payment service for Nigerians

 Outcome

-We launched go-to-market efforts successfully in August of 2024.
+We launched go-to-market efforts in Nigeria successfully in August of 2023.